knowthelist/fhem-tablet-ui/README.md

 - green			: foreground color green
 - blue			: foreground color blue
 - orange		: foreground color orange
 - doublebox-v           : container to place 2 small widgets (e.g. switch) one above the other
 - doublebox-h           : container to place 2 small widgets (e.g. switch) side by side
 - triplebox-v           : container to place 3 small widgets (e.g. switch) one above the other
 - timestamp		: deliver the date time for the reading instead of the value
 - blink                 : blink animatation for label or symbol widget
 - rotate-90		: rotate (e.g an image) for 90 degres
+- circleborder          : draws a round border around labels

 Positioning:
 - container		: new box or new row